nakagami/tinytls/README.rst

 Check the server
 +++++++++++++++++++++++++++++

-Use a command like the following to check if the server can be connected
+If you cannot connect to the server with tinytls, use a command like the following to check if the server can be connected

 ::